Jamie Gates, Ph.D.

 For information on our human trafficking awareness and prevention curriculum, please contact Catherine.

 For information about Churches Against Trafficking (CAT), and how to get your church involved in anti-trafficking, please contact Michelle.

 For information regarding human trafficking research in the San Diego/Tijuana region or the Human Trafficking Research and Data Advisory Roundtable (HT-RADAR), please contact Bernadette.

 Admissions Counselor, Beauty for Ashes

-If you are looking for admissions information to apply for the Beauty for Ashes Scholarship, please contact Becky.
+If you are looking for admissions information to apply for the Beauty for Ashes Scholarship, please contact Sarah.
 The Beauty for Ashes Scholarship is for admitted students who can document they have been victims of human trafficking.